HarshShakya159/PhrasePalindrome/README.md

-# Purpose to find Palindrome within a phrase
+# Purpose to find Palindromes within a phrase